lavy28p/Lavy-study-guide/README.md

  3. Deploy Backend and Frontend

-## Post-MVP

-1. Add screen for Ruby videos
-2. Add screen for PostgreSql videos
-3. Complete Auth functionality:
-   - Complete authentication for signup
-   - Complete authentication for signin
-   - Complete restriction for users to perform CRUD
-4. Add more CSS

 ### Libraries and Dependencies

 > Use this section to list all supporting libraries and dependencies, and their role in the project.
 Below is an example - this needs to be replaced!